Dropimus/DappTrack/README.md

 ## **Vision**

-To make airdrops transparent, secure, and financialized, creating an ecosystem where **incentives drive growth—not scams**.
+To make airdrops transparent, secure, and financialized, creating an ecosystem where **incentives drive growth, not scams**.

 ---